jamierajewski/illume-v2/README.md

 # numResponses: 2
 # numEntries: 1
 ```
+### How to deploy a test cluster
+1. Clone the repository again, and rename it to `illume-v2-testing` to differentiate it from the production one
+2. Follow the steps in [Prerequisites](#prerequisites) and [Deploying to OpenStack](#deploying-to-openstack) BUT DON'T PROVISION IT YET
+3. Once the repo is populated with OpenStack credentials and initialized for Terraform, navigate to `terraform/variables.tfvars` and set `testing` to `true`.
+Then, set `local_subnet` to the illume-v1 subnet (to keep the test cluster isolated from the prod one).
+The `testing` variable will modify the instance names to have `-TESTING` appended to the end, along with switching the secgroups to using the illume-v1 variants
+4. While still looking at `terraform/variables.tfvars`, set the appropriate number of worker instances at the bottom.
+Currently we want all GPUs (except for 1; see note in [Build VM images](#build-vm-images)) to be dedicated to production use, so you can likely only enable CPU-only configurations
+5. Ensure you are in the `terraform` directory, then run `terraform apply -var-file="variables.tfvars"` to apply your configuration, which should deploy the test cluster without touching the production one.
+Verify that everything went as anticipated in the Cirrus control panel

 ## Authors and acknowledgements
 Thanks to Claudio Kopper and David Schultz for mentoring and helping me - without them, this would not have been possible.